 The TSE law criminalises the full range of conduct that falls under the three constituent elements of trafficking (act, means and exploitative purpose), as per the Protocol's definition; however, it does not include provisions for victim support.
 It contains offences that equate to trafficking, where all three elements are required, except in the case of minors where means is omitted.
 The TSE law also contains offences that criminalise acts perpetrated without intent to traffic, such as Abduction, Detention or Confinement, or Receipt of a Person for the Purpose of Assisting the Offender.
 Offenders can be prosecuted for concurrent offences, where the full scope of their conduct is not captured in a single offence.
 This includes being prosecuted as instigators or accomplices of some offences and principal offenders of others.
-Concurrent punishments can be pronounced where multiple charges are brought; however, where the punishments are of the same nature, only one can be applied to the maximum penalty of the most serious offence.79
+Concurrent punishments can be pronounced where multiple charges are brought; however, where the most serious offence.